DentClient/Client/CONTRIBUTING.md

 ## Code Style
 Use the typical Java style, please.
 If you're not sure, use your IDE's `format document` function.

+Also please use camelCase for non-class naming purposes.

 ## Imports
 Don't do this: `import net.minecraft.*;`
 Do this: `import net.minecraft.client.player;`